github/docs/content/code-security/secret-scanning/about-secret-scanning.md

 {% ifversion fpt or ghec %}
 ## About {% data variables.secret-scanning.partner_alerts %}

-When you make a repository public, or push changes to a public repository, {% data variables.product.product_name %} always scans the code for secrets that match partner patterns. {% ifversion secret-scanning-issue-body-comments %}{% data reusables.secret-scanning.scan-issue-description-and-comments %}{% endif %} If {% data variables.product.prodname_secret_scanning %} detects a potential secret, we notify the service provider who issued the secret.
+When you make a repository public, or push changes to a public repository, {% data variables.product.product_name %} always scans the code for secrets that match partner patterns.
+Public packages on the npm registry are also scanned. {% ifversion secret-scanning-issue-body-comments %}{% data reusables.secret-scanning.scan-issue-description-and-comments %}{% endif %} If {% data variables.product.prodname_secret_scanning %} detects a potential secret, we notify the service provider who issued the secret.
 The service provider validates the string and then decides whether they should revoke the secret, issue a new secret, or contact you directly.
 Their action will depend on the associated risks to you or them.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/secret-scanning-patterns#supported-secrets)."

 You cannot change the configuration of {% data variables.product.prodname_secret_scanning %} for partner patterns on public repositories.